miguelangelo78/ScrapBook/README.md

 # ScrapBook
-ScrapBook is a library for scraping facebook.
+ScrapBook is a library for scraping Facebook.
 It is meant to be used as a normal Facebook API without access tokens nor App Secrets.
 The data it accesses is not limited by any API.